How to Hire Employees in the United Arab Emirates (UAE)

 By utilizing NNRoad’s PEO services in UAE, any company can launch a business without the requirement to put in minimum capital investments or the need of establishing a separate legal entity which is a lengthy and complex process.

-- Sponsoring an expat employee and proceeding with visa/work permits and labor contract.
+- Sponsoring an expat employee and proceeding with visa/work permits and labor contracts.

 - Engaging employees through local labor contracts including contract administration, engagement, extension, termination, and conversion to a permanent hire.